-- 1. The Executive Committee will consist of the president, president-elect, vice-president, secretary, and treasurer. - 2.
-The President will call meetings of the Executive Committee. - 3.
-The Executive Committee will have the responsibility for preparing and presenting an agenda for each association meeting. - 4.
-The Executive Committee will review each year the committee structure of the association for improvement, efficiency, service communication, and other matters that will aid the association in its effectiveness.
+- The Executive Committee will consist of the president, president-elect, vice-president, secretary, and treasurer. - The President will call meetings of the Executive Committee. - The Executive Committee will have the responsibility for preparing and presenting an agenda for each association meeting. - The Executive Committee will review the committee structure of the association each year for efficiency, improvement, service communication, and other matters that will aid the association in its effectiveness.